SSDUT-Caiyq/UFG-NCD/README.md

 # UFG-NCD
-Official pytorch implementation of our paper: "Novel Class Discovery for Ultra-Fine-Grained Visual Categorization" (CVPR2024)
+Official pytorch implementation of our paper: "Novel Class Discovery for Ultra-Fine-Grained Visual Categorization" (CVPR2024 Highlight)

 *Camera-Ready Paper will be released soon.*